 Chisora: David had a bottle in his hand.

 Booth: No, no, David didn't hit me with a bottle.
 I want to know who glassed me.
 Someone hit me with a bottle.

 Booth: Vitali, you are a great fighter but your manager is an embarrassment to the sport.
 Congratulations for winning.

 Chisora: Either we do it in the ring or outside of the ring.
 Because I want him.
 If David don't fight me, Adam [Booth], I am telling you the God's honest truth, I am going to physically burn him.
 So, you tell him I said that.
 I am going to find him.

 Chisora was later detained by the German authorities before being allowed to return to the UK.

 Licensed to Thrill

-Licensed by Luxembourg Boxing Federation, the rivals were seperated by a metal cage.
+Licensed by Luxembourg Boxing Federation, the rivals were separated by a metal cage.
 It was utter bonkers, but one thing for sure is you could not take your eyes off this event.